richardschoen/ibmi-srcarcifs/README.md

-# Copy, Extract or Archive IBM i Source Physical File Members to IFS
+# Copy, Extract or Archive IBM i Source Physical File Members to IFS Source Members
 This repo contains self-contained IBM i CL commands for copying source members from a source physical file to a selected IFS structure for backup or archive purposes or for manually committing to a Git repository you may be using in your IFS home directory (```/home/userid```).
 The main source copy/extraction/archive CL command is named: ```SRCSRCIFS```.

 ## The main use case for the SRCARCIFS command would be for: